tjaditya/adityatj.github.io/ied-turin.md

 ## Project Summary

-- Explored multiple proportion and surface studies during the ideation phase
+- Explored multiple proportion and surface studies during the ideation phase, guided by a conceptual brief imagining a collaborative Lamborghini–Ferrari design language
+- Developed a named concept identity (**Wyndra – WINDing cobRA**), inspired by a vehicle engineered to dominate winding roads, with a poised, coiled stance reflected in its side profile and rear haunches
-- Built a detailed clay model to validate form and volume
+- Built a detailed clay model to validate form, volume, and physical proportions
-- Digitally refined details (highlights, reflections, surface tension) in Photoshop
+- Digitally refined highlights, reflections, and surface transitions in Photoshop
-- Extending this work into a **Blender CAD model → CFD simulation → 3D-printed prototype** pipeline
+- Extending this work into a **Blender CAD model → CFD simulation → 3D-printed prototype** pipeline to study dynamic airflow behavior and engineering feasibility

 [← Back to Projects](/projects/)